pages-themes/minimal/pages/guidelines/formalisation.md

 ### Figure-to-SBGN example

 This section is in preparation.
-Also: [Figure to SBGN](https://sbgn.github.io/figuretosbgn)
+Useful resource: [Figure to SBGN](https://sbgn.github.io/figuretosbgn)

 ### Text-to-SBGN example